2.1 General context

 Volunteering is generally understood as the commitment of time, energy or skills, out of one´s free will and without getting paid.
 Volunteers help others or undertake activities mainly for the public benefit and the benefit of society.
 Helping one´s family members is not considered to be a voluntary activity.

-A similar definition of voluntary activity in Estonia is provided in ILO report: “activity voluntarily is undertaken without pay to help someone other than members of your household or relatives".
+A similar definition of voluntary activity in Estonia is provided by Statistics Estonia (2001), as cited in ILO report: “activity voluntarily is undertaken without pay to help someone other than members of your household or relatives".
 It can be any kind of help to individuals directly or through organizations or associations, also self-initiative joint action for improving the environment of your neighborhood or community or activity for the benefit of the society.